omoze3/PKI-Portfolio-OmozeIdehenre-/labs/week-07/submissions/pki-toolkit/lab-02-pki-toolkit.md

 openssl pkcs12 -in bundle.p12 -info -noout
 What the output tells you:
-Displays contents of the bundle including certificates and keys.
+Displays contents of the bundle, including certificates and keys.

 Phase 1 source: Phase 1 certificate handling work